 (Graph, Figure 44., from EngineeringUK & Lightcast, Engineering skills needs – now and into the future, last accessed 06 August 2025, p61.)

 Similarly, Mithila Nanda, Engineering Manager at Vattenfall Heat UK, told The Engineer magazine that to meet net zero targets by 2050, National Grid would “have to create and fill 400 000 low carbon jobs.”
-She goes on to explain that the heat networks sector, which is essential for decarbonising heating, an activity that currently accounts for one-third of the UK’s carbon emissions, could create an estimated 81 000 jobs by 2030.[8]
+She subsequently explains that the heat networks sector, essential for decarbonising heating, an activity that currently accounts for one-third of the UK’s carbon emissions, could create an estimated 81 000 jobs by 2030.
+[8]

 Commenting on the increasing demand for ‘green engineers’ and the overall projected growth of the sector, Dr Hilary Leevers, Chief Executive of EngineeringUK, said:

-With the growth in green skills, and the central role engineers and technicians play in transitioning to a green economy and addressing climate change, ensuring the sector has the skilled workforce needed to thrive is more important than ever.”[9]
+With the growth in skills for green jobs, and the central role engineers and technicians play in transitioning to a green economy and addressing climate change, ensuring the sector has the skilled workforce needed to thrive is more important than ever.”
+[9]

 Bridging the Engineering Skills Gap

 The salary and work-life benefits of engineering are apparent.
 The opportunity to be creative is perhaps less obvious.
-As such, maybe more time needs to be spent emphasising the less prominent advantages of becoming an engineer, such as the opportunity to solve problems creatively, in addition to the more tangible benefits like job security and higher earning potential.
+As such, maybe the sector should emphasise the less prominent advantages of being an engineer, such as the opportunity to solve problems creatively, in addition to the more tangible benefits like job security and higher earning potential.

 Considering this alongside Ipsos’ 2024 findings that engineers are the second most trusted profession in the UK, highlighting the reverence and respect afforded to engineers may go some way to filling the skills gap.
 In stressing that this elevated degree of trust contributes significantly to job fulfilment, the sector may attract new talent looking for a rewarding role that offers the opportunity to be creative while providing an excellent standard of living.